fiskaltrust/middleware/rfcs/192-fr-copy-receipt-performance.md

 ## Open questions

 * Can we implement a `GetProcessedCopyReceiptsDescAsync` method that gets us the CopyReceipts in descending order.
+* Taking non copy receipts into account would change the behaviour of the middleware in the case of multiple different receipts with the same receipt reference.
+Is this acceptable?
 * Is the performance of this solution in a real world scenario enough?
   And do we have clients which have a lot of CopyReceipts and need copies of older receipts where this would lean towards worst case performance?